hinell/files-stream/readme.md

 ```

 Where *`nameOfYourStream`* is optional.
-Before creation stream, you can also
+Before a stream creation, you can also
 specify in `options` your own an optional *`delimiter`* field (which by default is "r\n\"):
 ```javascript
 	stream   = new FilesStream("stream",{delimiter:"\r\n<NEXT FILE HERE>\r\n"})